notkirtann/MetaCrafters-AVAX-2/README.md

 #### Community
 Join the community to discuss the project and get help from other user:
 LinekdIn: [@KirtanNahar](https://www.linkedin.com/in/notkirtann/)
-I hope this information helps you get the most out of our Blockchain Message Manager Smart Contract project.
+I hope this information helps you get the most out of our Cold Play Concert Ticket Purchase DApp project.
 If you have any feedback or suggestions, please let us know!

 ## Authors